 What are memory techniques & memory palaces and why do they work?

 Memory palace example: memorizing the upregulators of insulin

 Learning strategies: What works and what doesn't, according to the scientific literature (practice testing, spaced repetition, interleaving); How do memory techniques fit in?

-Moonwalking with Einstein (the book that introduced me to the world of memory techniques)
+Moonwalking with Einstein (the book that introduced me to the world of memory techniques and competitions)

-Anki (tool for spaced repetition; here's why I use it)
+Anki (tool for spaced repetition and retrieval practice; here's why I use it)

 UWorld (#1 USMLE Step 1 practice question bank; constitutes the bulk of my study time)